Domain Name System: History

 Using a simpler, more memorable name in place of a host's numerical address dates back to the ARPANET era.
 The Stanford Research Institute (now SRI International) maintained a text file named HOSTS.TXT that mapped host names to the numerical addresses of computers on the ARPANET.
 Elizabeth Feinler developed and maintained the first ARPANET directory.
 Maintenance of numerical addresses, called the Assigned Numbers List, was handled by Jon Postel at the University of Southern California's Information Sciences Institute (ISI), whose team worked closely with SRI.

 Addresses were assigned manually.
 Computers, including their hostnames and addresses, were added to the primary file by contacting the SRI Network Information Center (NIC), directed by Feinler, via telephone during business hours.
 Later, Feinler set up a WHOIS directory on a server in the NIC for retrieval of information about resources, contacts, and entities.
 She and her team developed the concept of domains.
 Feinler suggested that domains should be based on the location of the physical address of the computer.
 Computers at educational institutions would have the domain edu, for example.
 She and her team managed the Host Naming Registry from 1972 to 1989.

 By the early 1980s, maintaining a single, centralized host table had become slow and unwieldy and the emerging network required an automated naming system to address technical and personnel issues.
 Postel directed the task of forging a compromise between five competing proposals of solutions to Paul Mockapetris.
-Mockapetris instead created the Domain Name System in 1983 while at the University of Southern California.
+Mockapetris instead created the Domain Name System in 1983 while at the USC Information Sciences Institute.

 The Internet Engineering Task Force published the original specifications in RFC 882 and RFC 883 in November 1983.
 These were updated in RFC 973 in January 1986.

 In 1984, four UC Berkeley students, Douglas Terry, Mark Painter, David Riggle, and Songnian Zhou, wrote the first Unix name server implementation for the Berkeley Internet Name Domain, commonly referred to as BIND.
 In 1985, Kevin Dunlap of DEC substantially revised the DNS implementation.
 Mike Karels, Phil Almquist, and Paul Vixie then took over BIND maintenance.
 Internet Systems Consortium was founded in 1994 by Rick Adams, Paul Vixie, and Carl Malamud, expressly to provide a home for BIND development and maintenance.
 BIND versions from 4.9.3 onward were developed and maintained by ISC, with support provided by ISC's sponsors.
 As co-architects/programmers, Bob Halley and Paul Vixie released the first production-ready version of BIND version 8 in May 1997.
 Since 2000, over 43 different core developers have worked on BIND.

 In November 1987, RFC 1034 and RFC 1035 superseded the 1983 DNS specifications.
 Several additional Request for Comments have proposed extensions to the core DNS protocols.